sderev/shellgenius/README.md

 # ShellGenius

-ShellGenius is a CLI tool designed to simplify your command-line experience.
-You describe a task, and it converts it into a shell command.
+ShellGenius is an intuitive CLI tool designed to enhance your command-line experience by turning your task descriptions into efficient shell commands.